richafnu/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 In Native Mode for Microsoft 365, Sharepoint automatically stores all Viva Engage files for your network.
 It's easier for users and admins to access files when you have a single location for file storage.

-## What happens to files in private messages when you run the Microsoft 365 Alignment Tool?

-Users can't upload files to Private messages.
-You can still perform link sharing, but the Alignment tool automatically deletes all files from existing and new Private messages.

-## What happens to Group files when you run the Microsoft 365 Alignment Tool?

-The Native Mode Alignment Tool uses the following file handling rules:
+The Native Mode Alignment Tool uses the following file handling rules for Viva Engage groups:

-- Existing Viva Engage files that don't align with SharePoint naming standards are renamed to meet requirements.
+- The Alignment tool renames all existing Viva Engage files that don't align with SharePoint naming standards to meet requirements.
 - Group files that reside in Microsoft Azure get copied to a new SharePoint Document Library (SDL) for the group.
 After the file copy and migration complete, we delete the non-SharePoint version of all files.
-- Previously deleted files for groups remain deleted.
+- Previously deleted group files are permanently deleted.
 - New files always upload to the SDL.
 - After migration completes, non-SharePoint group files are deleted *within 30 days*.
-- For groups that have multiple files with the same name, the tool appends duplicate filenames with `_X`, where X is an increasing number for each duplicate file (for example, file_1, file_2, file_3, and so on).
+- Viva Engage files that don't align with SharePoint naming standards are renamed to meet requirements.

 ## File renaming rules

-The Native Mode Alignment Tool follows a second set of file naming conventions when it begins the migration:
+The Native Mode Alignment Tool also follows a set of file naming conventions when it begins the migration:

 - Filenames with unsupported characters in SharePoint replace those characters with an underscore (`_`).
 - Duplicate files, or files with names that already exist in SharePoint, are renamed using the format `filename_yammerFileID_extension`.